sai-ydev/technical_adt7410/README.md

 # Yardstick Technical Challenge

-This repository contains the Python driver and the hardware design files meant for a take-home assignment offered by [Yardstick](https://www.useyardstick.com/).
+This repository contains the Python driver and the hardware design files meant for a take-home assignment offered by an organization.

 ## Task Briefing